Interested in this course? Book now for Open Day to find about more

 How do we encourage resilience to loss and trauma?

-BA (Hons) Criminology and Psychology prepares students for careers in offender management, civil service, youth services, community development and the police.
+BA (Hons) Criminology with Psychology prepares students for careers in offender management, civil service, youth services, community development and the police.

-Sam has spent over 10 years teaching criminal justice and sociology in Higher Education.
-Prior to that she worked for six years in administration at the South Carolina Department of Corrections, working with youthful offenders, victims and eventually in educational programming.
+Sam has spent over 17 years teaching criminal justice and sociology in Higher Education.
+Before that she worked for six years in administration at the South Carolina Department of Corrections, working with youthful offenders, and victims, and eventually in educational programming.
 She teaches a broad range of classes and has a variety of research interests including globalization, criminal and social deviance, social control, and immigration.
 She is the author of The Criminalization of Immigration: The Post 9/11 Moral Panic (2013) and co-author of the forthcoming publication: Security and the State in the Era of Globalization: Criminology in the XXI Century.

 Fees UK students: £9,250 per annum